Debra Rucker Coleman, Architect

 Small Footprints

 The default house plans list sorts the designs from smallest to largest footprint.
-Choosing the smallest first floor that contains the basic spaces is the primary consideration for minimizing house and energy costs.
+Choosing the smallest first floor that contains the basic spaces is the primary consideration for minimizing both construction cost and energy costs.

 Number of Levels

 Primary living spaces are normally located on the first floor including master bedrooms for the majority of Sun Plans.
-Secondary living areas such as extra bedrooms, game and exercise spaces can often be located in on the south sides of a sunny daylight basement or on a smaller second floor nestled in the steeper part of the roof.
+Secondary living areas such as extra bedrooms, game, and exercise spaces can often be located on the south sides of a sunny daylight basement, or a smaller second floor nestled in the steeper part of the roof.

 "S.F.
 Including Bsmt"